gabbiechang/gabbiechang/README.md

-### Incoming freshman at Caltech.
+### Incoming Caltech student.
 Current SWE intern at Red Hat.
 Hackathon enthusiast.

 <!--
 **gabbiechang/gabbiechang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.